-Profile & Map
+District Profile & Map

 sponsorship and committee information courtesy of the Legislative Information

-A single mother at twenty-one, Lisa knows firsthand the challenges of raising a family and staying in the workforce.
-She also knows the value of persistence, and in 2001 she capped her efforts for a better future by earning a degree from Morton College.
+A single mother at age 21, Lisa knows firsthand the challenges of raising a family and staying in the workforce.
+She also knows the value of persistence, and in 2001 she capped her efforts for a better future by earning a college degree.